WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 ------------ | -------------
 1 | Download the Lab Files
 2 | Create a Bluemix Account
-3 | Create the Cloud Data Services
+3 | Create the Watson Data Platform Services
-4 | Create the Cloud Application
+4 | Create a Watson Data Platform Application
 5 | Create a Watson Analytics Account

 ## Step 1: Download the Lab Files